Managing your card program

 Using the dashboard

-Monitoring card details, transactions, and program balance
+Monitoring card details, transactions, and Funding Account

-The Overview section of the Dashboard shows the number of Cards Issued, Transaction cumulative Volume, and your interchange Revenue.
-You have the ability to display information across different timeframes.
+The Overview section of the Dashboard shows the number of cards issued, cumulative transaction volume, and your interchange revenue.
+You have the ability to display information across different time frames.

-- Revenue account - Funds generated by cardholder transactions
+- Revenue Account - Funds generated by cardholder transactions

-- Billing account - Funds to cover transaction fees and pay for card issuance
+- Billing Account - Funds to cover transaction fees and pay for card issuance

 Apto provides the following reports: